jamie/icfp2012/README.md

 possible solutions, keeping track of past positions.
 Run until a solution arrives at the exit, or until SIGINT is received.

+Note that this brute force solution is highly unlikely to be successful at scoring for anything, and doubly so on account of it being in Ruby.

 ### Notes

 [Online solution verifier](http://www.undecidable.org.uk/~edwin/cgi-bin/weblifter.cgi)